BOARD OF DIRECTORS

 MELANIE LOVELL, BOARD MEMBER LYNNFIELD, MA

 Melanie grew up in Gloucester and has been a member of the Cape Ann Animal Aid Board of Directors since 2014.
-She is a member of several shelter committees, including the Human Resources Committee and Finance Committee.
 She is an attorney at Doherty, Cella, Keane & Associates, a law firm in Beverly exclusively dedicated to the process of obtaining Social Security disability benefits.
 She graduated from Washington and Lee University and received her law degree and MBA from Suffolk University.
 She was a member of the Lynnfield Conservation Commission for over five years and is currently a member of Lynnfield’s Tree Committee.
 In her free time she enjoys gardening, travel, escape rooms, and spending time with her husband Scott and their two rescue dogs, Papaya and Picasso.

 |